 Then as foretold, the recognition, and acknowledgement, of God as Creator and ruler of the kingdom of men came to King Nebuchadnezzar.
 Scripture reveals: At the end of the days (time) he lifted up his eyes unto heaven, and his understanding returned to him, and he blessed the most High, and he praised and honored him that lives forever, whose dominion is an everlasting dominion, and his kingdom from generation to generation (Daniel 4:34).

 King Nebuchadnezzar's kingdom was restored to him, immediately after he begin to give praise and honor to the God, recognizing the ways of His judgment (justice); and that those who walk in pride, He is able to humble.
 Pride and arrogance can happen to even the best; if allowed to fester and grow as a cancer.

-A Bible commentary noted: The bigger a person or thing is, the greater is the fall; and very often when a man has reached the height of riches and honor, he swells up with pride and vanity on account of it; he then on the edge of a fall and ruin.
+It was noted that the bigger a person or thing is, the greater is the fall; and very often when a man has reached the height of riches and honor, he swells up with pride and vanity on account of it; he is then on the edge of a fall and ruin.

 Scripture gives warning: Take heed, and beware of covetousness: for a man's life consists not in the abundance of the things which he possesses (Luke 12:15).
 An illustration is given of the ground of a rich man which brought forth abundantly:

 He thought within himself, saying, What shall I do, because I have no room where to bestow my fruits (store my crops)?
 And he said, This will I do, I will pull down my barns, and build greater; and there will I bestow (store) all my fruits (crops) and my goods.
 And I will say to my soul, Soul, you have much goods laid up for many years; take your ease, eat, drink, and be merry (Luke 12:17-19).